 Here is a quick overview of the process:

-- Add, change and save images and fonts on the hard drive of your computer for use in the Umajin App Creator.
-Create graphics in your favorite software, save them into your app’s ‘Resources Folder’ and then use them in your app.
+- Add, change and save images and fonts on the hard drive of your computer for use in the Umajin Editor.
+Create graphics in your favorite software, save them into your Project’s ‘Resources Folder’ and then use them in your Project.
 Image files need to be .png, .jpg or .tga.
 Please note that images larger than 2048 x 2048 may not render.

-- All assets for an app project are stored in its own App ‘Resources Folder’.
-Each app has its own numerical ID.
+- All assets for an app project are stored in its own project’s ‘Resources Folder’.
+Each Project has its own numerical ID.
 This is its unique identifier.

-- In 2.0 you select ‘Open Resources Folder’ from the top ‘File’ Menu.
-When the folder opens you can see all the folders and files on the computer for the App you have open.
+- When you select ‘Open Resources Folder’ from the top ‘File’ Menu you can see all the folders and files on the computer for the Project you have open.

 - In the ‘images’ folder, you select the graphic you want to change.